6 October 1976 massacre: Massacre

 The police and paramilitary forces blocked all exits from the university from dawn on 6 October, and at 5.30 a.m. began shooting into the campus using war-grade weapons: assault rifles, machine guns, pistols, grenade launchers, armor-piercing recoilless rifles, scoped rifles, and anti-tank guns.
 The forces fired into the university grounds, later claiming that this was in response to sniper fire from inside the campus, but neutral observers on the spot reported hearing little if any shooting coming from the students.
 Prevented from leaving the campus or even evacuating the wounded, the student leaders offered surrender and negotiation with the Prime Minister, Seni Pramoj.
 It is unknown if the Prime Minister still held any real power that morning.
 The student representatives, including the actors accused of lèse majesté, turned themselves in, hoping for a chance to meet with the Prime Minister.
 However, they were arrested and taken into custody.

 After a free-fire order was issued by the Bangkok police chief around 7.30–8.00 a.m., the campus was stormed with the police shooting and capturing university buildings.
 Some right-wing paramilitaries, working with the police, followed them into the university.
 Students trying to flee by diving into the Chao Phraya River were shot at by naval vessels.
 Some who were trying to flee the university via the front gate and the fence were lynched by the paramilitaries and bystanders.
 Witnesses (protesters and bystanders) reported that the paramilitaries assaulted, robbed, sexually abused, and shot the protesters, even some who had already surrendered.
-Some were hung from trees and beaten, while others were set afire.
+Some were hanged from trees and beaten, while others were set afire.
 Although the majority of victims were shot by the police, some were injured and even killed by the ensuing mob of people that took part in the chaos.
 The mob also desecrated many of the bodies.
 At 11.00 a.m., the police gathered the surrendered students in the football arena, where men and women were forced to lie on their stomach and undress to their underwear.

 The official death toll was 45, including 5 perpetrators.
 The official records were autopsy reports.
 However, the unofficial death toll, given by the organization which handled the corpses, was more than 100.

 Neal Ulevich's photograph was the best-known depiction of the event.
 Winner of the 1977 Pulitzer Prize for spot news, it illustrates the brutality and lynch-mob mentality surrounding the event, and has since become a symbol for the massacre, and has inspired numerous works of art.